Benefits of studying abroad

 The law school has well established links with North American and other universities around the world, including those in Australia and Japan, and most of the academic staff have legal qualifications from the United Kingdom or the United States.

 The University of Hong Kong is a member of Universitas 21, a group of elite universities from around the world, which also includes The University of Nottingham.
 One of the principal activities of Universitas 21 is the operation of student exchange schemes.

 It has a well-established programme of international student exchanges, attracting students from across the world.
 Tuition is in English.

 Under the Universitas 21 scheme, no tuition fees are payable by students attending the University of Hong Kong.
-However, all students on the four-year programmes pay a fee to The University of Nottingham, which is currently set at £1,350
+However, all students on the four-year programmes pay a fee to the University of Nottingham, which is currently set at £1,385 for Home students.

 There is also the cost of return travel to Hong Kong and medical insurance to cover hospitalisation.
 Accommodation costs and living expenses in Hong Kong are not dissimilar to those in Nottingham.

 The total difference in costs between a year at Nottingham and a year studying in Hong Kong will depend on discretionary spending and how students spend their vacations, in particular, how much travelling they do.

 Students are not admitted to the University of Nottingham to read for the Law with Chinese Law degree.
 For this reason it is not in the UCAS handbook.

 The practice is to transfer up to four undergraduate students who have been admitted to the school and successfully completed their first year of study on either the LLB Law or the BA Law degree courses.